stefanos1316/epidose/README.md

   the health authority, implemented through a physical interlock and a suitable protocol, this uploads to a health authority's server the contacts of a user found to be infected, using a supplied key.
+* `upload_contacts_d.sh`: Continuously waits for user authorization to upload an affected user's contacts to the Health Authority.
 * `watchdog.sh`: Monitors the correct operation of all components and flashes the green LED to indicate correct operation.
   It also resets the device in case of a failure.